List of The 39 Clues characters: J. Rutherford Pierce

 Introduced to the world of the Cahills through Hope, Pierce took his opportunity to achieve greatness when he discovered there existed a completed version of the master serum that was safe to consume.
 On his quest to rule the world, he started with expanding his media outlet, Founders Media.
 He then entered the race for President, with the plan of detonating six small nuclear bombs and starting a third world war.
 In the chaos, he would emerge as a savior and slowly become the world's leader.
 His plan was stopped by Amy and Dan Cahill and friends when they infiltrated his clam bake, destroyed his stores of the serum, gave him and his men the antidote, and showed him abusing his wife on television.
 It was stated that he is now a joke.

 Cara Pierce

 The daughter and eldest child of J. Rutherford Pierce.
-She's an overachiever, and wants to please her father.
+She is an overachiever, and wants to please her father.
 She operates under the hacker alias AprilMay, and found herself in the employment of her father who did not know her true identity.
 She discovered his plans, and turned to the Cahill's side, helping them defeat Pierce.
 As Cara, she was given modified doses of the serum.
 Pierce promised her that she would be his heir, then disowned her when she betrayed him.
 She plays violin, and is in a romantic relationship with Ian Kabra.